The Qiewa Q1 Hummer has some of the best specifics on paper.

 - Folding is a snap

-- Bottom plate that protects the battery could need some thicker metal
+- Bottom plate that protects the battery have had thicker metal

 As I haven’t tested too many off-road electric scooters yet I decided to take it to our own private little dirt track.
 It did do a fantastic job getting through the course without me having to stop a single time.
 The shocks and pneumatic tires really do a good job of absorbing shocks from bumps and potholes.